Under Lock and Key: A Proof System for a Multimodal Logic: Mode theories

-subject to associativity.
-There should also be an identity transformation \(1_\mu : \mu \To \mu\) for every modality \(\mu : n \to m\).
+This composition should also be subject to associativity.
+Moreover, there should be an identity transformation \(1_\mu : \mu \To \mu\) for every modality \(\mu : n \to m\).
 Note that we abuse the notations for composition and identities, using them for both modalities and their transformations.